 The reds and oranges in the setting sun enhance the cove’s autumn hues.
 This is the essence of autumn in the air.

-Roads empty and peace descends as darkness begins to take over Cade’s Cove.
+Roads empty and peace descends as darkness begins to take over Cade’s Cove in October.

-Green pines create a patchwork with autumn’s reds, yellows and oranges in the Great Smoky Mountains in Tennessee.
+Green pines create a patchwork with autumn reds, yellows, and oranges in this remote part of the Great Smoky Mountains in Tennessee.

-The brilliant display beckons us and we can’t resist capturing a few more shots of color as we work our way out.
+The brilliant display beckons, and I can’t resist capturing a few more shots of color as we work our way out.

-A final look over our shoulders as we bid goodbye to Cades Cove’s warm fall color display.
-Cold is approaching in the next few weeks.
+A final look over our shoulders as we bid goodbye to the display of Smoky Mountain fall colors.
+Cold will be here in the next few weeks.

-The road out of Cade’s Cove leads on.
+The road leads out of Cade’s Cove.
 Soon the whites of winter will appear, blanketing the last remaining vestiges of the year until they thaw and bring new life to the valley.

-Cades Cove is in Great Smoky Mountains National Park, Tennessee.
+Cades Cove is a valley in the Great Smoky Mountains National Park.
 Enter the park from Gatlinburg, Tennessee, on Highway 441.
-The Cades Cove turnoff is well marked.
 Watch for the Visitor Center.
+The Cades Cove turnoff is well-marked.

 So beautiful and colorful!
 I love the outdoor scenery, amazing!